Franco-Flemish double-manual harpsichord,

 The 'double acting harp stop' referred to here probably means that the width of the leathers on the harp-stop (usually called a buff-stop by modern organologists) battens were all of exactly the same width so that either of the two 8' registers could be 'harped' using this stop positioned either to the left or to the right (in historical instruments the harp stop operates only on the upper-manual short set of 8' strings).
 Is this unusual disposition also to be laid at the feet of Arnold Dolmetsch who seems to have altered it from the original system?
 At any rate, if there were two octave registers, which row of jacks plucked the second set of 8' strings?
 There is clearly some kind of error or misunderstanding in this description of the disposition of the instrument in the Sotheby's catalogue.

 It is also not clear how the instrument could have 'very recently been set in order by a celebrated Parisian firm' if it had been in the ownership of Mrs. H.E.
 Crawley for at least the previous 10 years or so.
 There is clearly a number of problems with the description provided by Sotheby's in 1927.

-I am extremely grateful to Brian Blood who discovered the description and image in the 13 May, 1927 Sotheby's London sale catalogue, and for pointing these out to me and for sending me the above images.
+I am extremely grateful to Brian Blood who discovered the description and image in the 13 May, 1927 Sotheby's London sale catalogue.
+He kindly pointed these out to me and sent me the above images.